F-T-Nkosi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5-execute script adds execute permission to the owner of the file hello 6-multiple_permissions script adds execut permissions to the owner and group owner and read permissions to other users of file hello
-7-everybody script adds execution permissions for everyone on file hello
+7-everybody script adds execution permissions for everyone on file hello 8-James_Bond script gives all permissions to other useres only